Bam Bam Bigelow: Million Dollar Corporation (1994–1995)

 In November 1994, Bigelow and fellow Million Dollar Corporation member Tatanka entered a tournament for the vacant WWF World Tag Team Championship.
 They defeated Men on a Mission in the quarter-finals and The Headshrinkers in the semi-finals.
 Bigelow made another appearance with Wrestle Association R in Japan in December 1994, winning a round robin challenge match at the WAR MEGA-POWER event.
-On January 22, 1995 at the Royal Rumble, Bigelow and Tatanka lost to The 1-2-3 Kid and Bob Holly in the WWF Tag Team Championship tournament final.
+On January 22, 1995, at the Royal Rumble, Bigelow and Tatanka lost to the underdog team of The 1-2-3 Kid and Bob Holly in the finals of the tournament for the vacant WWF Tag Team Championship in an upset.

 The World Wrestling Federation had approached former New York Giants All-Pro linebacker Lawrence Taylor about performing at WrestleMania XI in an attempt to generate interest.
 After Taylor agreed to wrestle a match, Bigelow was selected as his opponent.
 The storyline saw Taylor introduced at the Royal Rumble, where he was sitting in the audience at ringside.
 After Bigelow was pinned by The 1-2-3 Kid, Bigelow took umbrage after noticing Taylor laughing.
 Upon Bigelow confronting Taylor at ringside, he offered Bigelow a handshake, but Bigelow instead shoved him to the ground.
 On the following episode of Monday Night Raw, it was announced that Bigelow had been temporarily suspended.
 During an interview segment with Vince McMahon, Bigelow declined to apologize to Taylor, instead challenging him to a match "any time, anyplace."
-Taylor initially declined the match, but after repeated insults from Bigelow, he accepted the challenge on February 27, 1995 at the WrestleMania XI press conference.
-The build up to the match included Taylor staging a public workout in a ring that had been erected in Times Square in New York City at which he was confronted by Bigelow, resulting in a brawl.
+Taylor initially declined the match, but after repeated insults from Bigelow, he accepted the challenge on February 27, 1995, at the WrestleMania XI press conference.
+The buildup to the match included Taylor staging a public workout in a ring that had been erected in Times Square in New York City at which he was confronted by Bigelow, resulting in a brawl.
 On April 2, 1995, Taylor defeated Bigelow in the main event of WrestleMania XI.
 The storyline garnered significant media coverage, with outlets such as Sports Illustrated, SportsCenter, and USA Today featuring it.
 Bigelow was credited as having carried the inexperienced Taylor.